 Initial production of uranium utilizing the ISR process commenced in 1990 and continued until July 1999.
 During that time approximately 2.64 million pounds of U3O8 were produced.
 Resin was processed at the Rosita plant, and the recovered uranium was precipitated into a slurry, which was then transported to Kingsville Dome for final purification, drying and packaging.
 Production was halted due to depressed uranium market prices.

 In the 2007-2008 period upgrades were made to the processing equipment and additions to the facility were installed, including revisions to the elution and precipitation circuits, and the addition of a full drying system.
-These upgrades were completed before activities were placed on hold in 2008, due to declining prices.
+Additional facility refurbishment and upgrade work is underway projected for completion by Q2 2022.

 One satellite well field and an ion exchange system are in place at the Rosita project, but only operated for a short period of time in 2008.
 A total of 10,200 pounds of uranium were produced between June and October 2008.